National Legal Hotline

 When won’t an overseas marriage be recognised in Australia?

 If either you or your partner were validly married to another person at the time of the overseas marriage in question, then that overseas marriage won’t be recognised in Australia.
-In addition, the overseas marriage won’t be recognised if either you or your partner weren’t of marriageable age under Australian law.
+In addition, an overseas marriage won’t be recognised if either you or your partner weren’t of marriageable age under Australian law.
 Another scenario is when you and your partner in the overseas marriage were too closely related in a biological sense, such that one of you was an ancestor, descendant or sibling of the other.
 A further scenario is when real consent to the overseas marriage can’t be considered to have been given, due to fraud, duress, mistaken identity, mental incapacity or lack of understanding.

 Counselling certificate required when you’ve been married less than two years